SQLStreamStore/Patterns/README.md

  - User settings / system configuration etc.
  - Data coming from external systems where they are the source of truth.
  - Snapshots for streams that are (domain) event based.

+### Explore

+Best thing to do is clone the repo and step through the [tests](https://github.com/damianh/DocSourcing/blob/master/DocSourcing.Tests/FooDocTests.cs).